Implementation toolkit

 Analytics insights

 Ask natural language questions about your GA4 tracking data.
 Get CEO-level answers on trends, events, engagement, and more.
-Requires GA4_PROPERTY_ID and GA4_SERVICE_ACCOUNT_JSON in Edge Function secrets.
 Setup guide

 Suggested questions